upgradingdave/camunda-7-spring-boot-app/README.md

 Then, point your browser to the [Camunda Welcome App](http://localhost:8080/camunda/app/welcome/default/#!/welcome)

 This project uses spring security to protect resources.
 You should be redirected to an Okta sign in screen.

+## Users, Groups, and Authorizations

+The example process assigns the first task to the `camunda-managers` group.

+Then, it assigns the second User Task directly to `bill.gates@camunda.com`.

+There is more than one way to configure security, but the way I suggest is to create a group called `tasklist-users`.
+Authorize the `tasklist-users` to have READ access to any filters.
+And create another authorization to the `tasklist-users` to have access to the `tasklist` App.

+Create 2 users: `elon.musk@camunda.com` and `bill.gates@camunda.com` and add them to the `tasklist-users`.

+Add `elon.musk@camunda.com` to `camunda-managers`.

+Now, Elon should be able to see User Task 1.
+And Bill should see User Task 2.